sipsorcery-org/sipsorcery/sipsorcery-softphonev2/SIPSorcery.SoftPhone/readme.txt

 Calling:
 --------

-The softphone supports two types of calls SIP and Google Voice.
-For Google Voice and authenticated SIP calls simple check the desired radio button, enter the destination number in the text box and click the Call button.
+The softphone supports SIP calls.
+For authenticated SIP calls check the desired radio button, enter the destination number in the text box and click the Call button.

 It's also possible to place anonymous SIP calls that won't use any preset SIP account information.
 To place an anonymous SIP call check the SIP radio button and then enter a SIP address in the text box, e.g. music@iptel.org.
-The softphone will identify that it's a full SIP address and place a call to it directly using anonymous details.
+The softphone will identify that it's a full SIP address and place a call to it directly.